watem-sedem/watem-sedem/docs/curve-number.rst

 The :math:`c_2` coefficient is a constant (3), the :math:`c_2` coefficient is set in such a way that the calculated CN value is equal to the minimum value derived from the USDA SCS handbook in case of a crop cover of 100%.
 Soils prone to crust formation tend to be less permeable which results in more runoff generation.
 The crusting stage :math:`Cr` brings this effect into account.
-More details about this coefficient can be found in Govers et al, 1986.
+More details about this coefficient can be found in Govers et al. (1986).

 Furthermore, Van Oost 2003 also suggested a correction factor for the total simulated runoff value using rainfall intensity and antecedent rainfall depth: